craftercms/docs/source/security/processes.rst

 -------------

 * Crafter Cloud is based on the scanned AWS AMI
-* Penetration testing using OWASP ZAP and Burp Suite during every release
+* Penetration testing every release

   * Critical and High issues will be addressed
   * Medium and below issues will be addressed if we deem it a viable attack vector